bsutherland/JuceOPLVSTi/readme.md

 ## Building ##

 So far I've only built under Windows.
-Thanks to Juce, it should be possible to build under OSX and Linux too. **Volunteers to build OSX/Linux releases would be appreciated** (XCode required for OSX).
+Thanks to the hard work of others, OSX and Linux builds should be coming very soon!

 ### Windows Build Instructions ###